yaricp/eeg-filters/README.md

 >>> show_plot(list_times,list_ticks,list_out,[1, 200],sample_rate,max_region=[0.08,0.104],min_region=[0.105,0.14])
 ```
-In this example we made filter in bandwidth = [1, 200].
+In this example we made a filter in bandwidth = [1, 200].
-And in last line we make show_plot with extremums.
+And in the last line we make show_plot with extremums.

 You can use it in scripts like this: